The CODE Lab

 If you are a current UW-Madison graduate student interested in the CODE Lab, please email ross.dahlke@wisc.edu for more details.

 Prospective MA and PhD students can apply through UW-Madison SJMC graduate admissions.
-In the SJMC, students are not accepted by faculty specifically.
-Students are instead admitted to the program more generally.
-If you are interested in working with me, please list me on your application.
+The SJMC admits students to the program, not to individual faculty labs.
+If you are interested in working with me, please mention me in your application.